House Sparrows in Bristol TN

-Sparrows are one of the most commonly seen birds throughout the nation.
-These small brown and black birds have short tails and small but powerful beaks.
-Sparrows are especially attracted to man-made structures due to the amount of shelter and food available to them in larger buildings.
+Sparrows are an invasive species found throughout the United States and are one of the most abundant songbird pests in the world.
+House sparrows are small birds that can create big issues.
 Both sparrows and their droppings can carry pathogens that are harmful to humans.
 Tough, adaptable, and aggressive, sparrows can survive in city neighborhoods and in rural areas, where it may evict native birds from their nests.
 These birds build messy nests and are largely dependent on humans for both food resources and nesting sites.
+House sparrows are implicated in the transmission of over 25 diseases to humans, pets, and livestock.

 House Sparrow Habitat